 Overall, it seems reasonable that all three required assumptions are met for mothers when evaluating both reform and peer effects.
-For fathers the monotonicity assumption is violated so I also implement an alternative specification with the outcome being a dummy indicating a long leave (8 weeks or more).
+For fathers, I also implement an alternative specification with the outcome being a dummy indicating a long leave (8 weeks or more).
 Any differences in behavior among parents in the reform window can be attributed solely to the reform.
 Any differences in behavior among mothers exposed to peers with a child born on either side of the cut-off can be attributed solely to the influence of peer effects.